Skip to main content

 Phenotypic Ratios

 Phenotypic ratios are the relative frequencies of different phenotypes in the offspring resulting from a genetic cross.
 In this case, the observed ratios of male offspring phenotypes provide insights into the linkage and recombination frequencies of the genes involved.
-By analyzing these ratios, one can infer the genetic relationships between traits and construct a genetic map.
-This concept is essential for interpreting the data from the F₂ progeny and understanding the inheritance patterns.
+Analyzing these ratios helps in constructing a genetic map by indicating how closely linked the genes are based on the frequency of recombination.

 Recommended video: